bodbt/Swagger/README.md

 Swagger Sample

 ## Create Project Steps
-1. Create a Web Application project and choose Web API, then excute the command below.<br/>
+1. Create a Web Application project and choose Web API, then excute the command below in Nuget Console.<br/>
 Install-Package Swashbuckle